Global weak solutions to the isentropic compressible Navier-Stokes equations with vacuum and unbounded density in a half-plane under Dirichlet boundary conditions: Introduction

-\begin{remark} The index $\theta$ in \eqref{1.10} is a technical parameter determined by weighted inequalities in Lemma \ref{l2.4} and large-time analysis in \eqref{3.57}, and may be relaxed by delicate analysis; see Subsection \ref{sec1.3} for details.
+\begin{remark} The index $\theta$ in \eqref{1.10} is a technical parameter determined by weighted inequalities in Lemma \ref{l2.4} and large-time analysis in \eqref{3.57}, and may be relaxed with a more refined argument; see Subsection \ref{sec1.3} for details.
 The assumption \eqref{1.11} on viscosity is introduced solely to handle the difficulties arising from the no-slip boundary.
 In addition, it should be mentioned that it is not clear whether the regularity assumption on the initial velocity in Theorem \ref{t1.1} can be generalized to $H^s$ for some $0<s<1$, which has been achieved in the whole plane case \cite{Hoff02} as the initial density is bounded from above and below (among other conditions). \end{remark}

-\begin{remark} The present framework is well suited to the treatment of far-field vacuum, but it does not readily accommodate non-vacuum far-field states.
-Indeed, the key estimate

-cannot be effectively exploited without sufficient decay of the density at infinity.
-In two dimensions, this inequality, combined with the $L^q$-integrability of the pressure (taken as $q=60$ in this work), yields the improved time-growth bounds used in the far-field analysis; see Subsection~\ref{sec1.3} for details.